khoasdyn/RabbitHole/rabbit-hole-technical-requirements.md

 ### Navigation architecture

 Use SwiftUI's `NavigationStack` with a path-based approach for programmatic navigation.
-The root container is a `TabView` with three tabs (Feed, Progress, Topics) as defined in the PRD.
+The root container is a `TabView` with three tabs (Feed, Progress, Explore) as defined in the PRD.

 ```swift
 // Conceptual structure